GabbyGuinard/Homeownership-Ability/README.md

        - Access the webpage [here.][income_data_link]
        - View the dataset [here.][income_fixed]
     3. County Sales
        - This dataset was aquired from the realter.com data library webpage.
+It contains various data points related to selling homes (including median listing price) for each U.S. county.
        - Access the webpage [here.][sales_data_link]
        - View the dataset [here.][sales_initial]